ApacheConf

 Installation

-- Using Package Control, install “ApacheConf”
+Using Package Control, install “ApacheConf” or clone this repo in your packages folder.

 Credits